 - Excellent image and compression quality reduces storage costs

-- Extracted movement data from 25 worms simulteanously, at 6x real time (so a one week recording was processed in less than two days).
+- Extracted movement data from 25 worms simultaneously, at 6x real time (so a one week recording was processed in less than two days).

-- Combined behavioural activity from 25 worms over 7 days (credit: Vinoth Babu Veedin Rajan)
+- Combined behavioral activity from 25 worms over 7 days (credit: Vinoth Babu Veedin Rajan)

 - Sample frame from analysis (credit: Birgit Pöhn)